grafana/mimir/docs/sources/about-tenant-ids.md

 ---
 title: "About tenant IDs"
 description: ""
-weight: 100
+weight: 10
 ---

 # About tenant IDs

-The tenant ID (also called "user ID" or "org ID") is the unique identifier of a tenant within a Grafana Mimir cluster.
-The tenant ID is an opaque information to Grafana Mimir, which doesn't make any assumption on its format/content, but its naming has two limitations:
+The tenant ID is the unique identifier of a tenant within a Grafana Mimir cluster.

-1. Supported characters
-2. Length
+For information about how Grafana Mimir components use tenant IDs, refer to [About authentication and authorization]({{<relref "./about-authentication-and-authorization.md" >}}).

-## Supported characters
+## Restrictions

-The following character sets are generally **safe for use in the tenant ID**:
+Tenant IDs must be less-than or equal-to 150 bytes/characters in length and must comprise only supported characters:

 - Alphanumeric characters
   - `0-9`